 Kindergarten payments must be made before the first day of each month.
-Our accounting agency, Skistad AS, will send an invoice by mail.
 If a payment is late, a late fee will apply.

 Parents with multiple children in the kindergarten pay reduced fee, specifically 30% reduction for additional child nr.
 1, and 50% reduction additional child nr.
 2.

-In cases of late pickup from kindergarten, parents receive a bill of NOK 500 per hour.
+In cases of late pickup from kindergarten, parents receive a bill of NOK 500.